 While the purchaser is required to provide a complete address when making an online purchase, only the numeric values provided are verified by the cardholder’s bank.
 In most cases, only the street number and the zip code are compared to what is on the issue system.

-What are the challenges AVS helps cross border businesses overcome?
+What are the challenges AVS helps international businesses overcome?

 1. No second factor OTP verification leading to an increased risk